-2.6 Format and features of ESOL International (Speaking & Listening)
+2.4 Format and features of the LanguageCert International ESOL (Speaking & Listening) B1

-Skill & Focus Task Speaking &amp; Listening Part 1: to respond to questions on familiar matters and communicate personal information Preliminary and Access: to give personal information Achiever: to express opinions and ideas in addition to the above.
-Give and spell name Give country/place of origin Answer three to four questions Speaking &amp; Listening Part 2: to initiate and respond appropriately in social situations All levels: to communicate in real-life situations using a range of functional language to elicit or respond as appropriate.
-The sophistication and length of the expected candidate output increases through A1 to B1.
-Two situations are presented by the interlocutor at each level and candidates are required to respond to and initiate interactions.
-Speaking &amp; Listening Part 3: to exchange information and opinions Preliminary and Access: to exchange information to complete a simple task Achiever: to co-operate to reach agreement/decision.
-The sophistication and length of the expected candidate output increases through A1 to B1.
-Exchange information to identify similarities and differences in pictures of familiar situations at Preliminary and Access levels Hold a short discussion to make a plan, arrange or decide on something using visual prompts at Achiever.
-Speaking &amp; Listening Part 4 (a &amp; b): to understand a short monologue delivered by the Marking Interlocutor and to deliver a short, uninterrupted talk on a relevant topic Preliminary and Access: to demonstrate the ability to use sentences and produce a piece of connected spoken English Achiever: to narrate, describe or communicate ideas and express opinion(s).
-The sophistication and length of the expected candidate output increases through A1 to B1.
-Listen to the monologue and answer the questions.
-After 30 seconds of preparation time, talk about a topic provided by the interlocutor Preliminary - half a minute Access - 1 minute Achiever - 1 and a half minutes Answer follow-up questions
+Skill & Focus Task Part 1: to respond to questions on familiar matters and communicate personal information, to express preferences, opinions and ideas.
+Give name Answer short questions on different topics Part 2: to initiate and respond appropriately in social situations / to communicate in real-life situations using a range of functional language to elicit or respond as appropriate.
+Two situations are presented by the interlocutor and candidates are required to respond to and initiate interactions.
+Part 3: to exchange information and opinions / to co-operate to reach agreement/decision.
+Hold a short discussion to make a plan, arrange or decide on something using visual prompts.
+Part 4A: to understand a short monologue delivered by the Marking Interlocutor Listen to the monologue and answer the three questions.
+Part 4B: to demonstrate the ability to produce a piece of connected spoken English / to narrate, describe or communicate ideas and express opinion(s).
+After 30 seconds of preparation time, talk about a topic provided by the interlocutor for 1 and a half minutes Answer follow-up questions (as time allows).

-2.7 The four parts of ESOL International (Speaking & Listening)
+2.5 The four parts of ESOL International (Speaking & Listening)